-“Sure, I’ll forgive that man, when I’m good and ready,” the wife says as we sit around the kitchen table.
+“Sure, I’ll forgive that man, when I’m good and ready,” the wife says as we sit around the table.
 The man in question sits eyes downcast, speechless before her anger.
-“If you only knew the misery he’s caused me, you’d understand why I’m not going to knuckle in when he says, ‘Sorry,’” she continues.
-“Sure, I’ll forgive him, but not until he’s paid for a bit of dirt he’s dragged us through.”
+“If you only knew the misery he’s caused me, you’d understand why I’m not going to knuckle in when he says, ‘Sorry,'” she continues.
+“Sure, I’ll forgive him, but not until he’s paid for the dirt he’s dragged us through.”

 He steals a glance at her, and the air, hanging heavy with hostility, oppresses like high humidity.
 We sit in silence.
 I can see by the set of her jaw that she is reliving one of the many scenes of conflict that happened in this kitchen.
 Or is she recalling the day last week when she and her daughter drove into town to confront “the other woman?”

 They rang the doorbell and waited.
-Then the woman stood framed in the screen door, squinting at the daylight, slowly recognizing her callers.
+Then the woman stood framed in the screen door, slowly recognizing her callers.
 Her face was an impassive mask.
 They stood mute in mutual hate.
 Then the daughter broke it.
-“I’ve wanted to see your face for years,” she said, “and now that I’ve seen it,” she continued, and spit on the ground, “you make me sick.”
+“I’ve wanted to see your face for years,” she said.
+“And now that I’ve seen it,” she continued, and spit on the ground, “you make me sick.”

 “Oh, no, I’m not knuckling under,” the wife says again as she gets up from the table.
 “He can come crawling on his knees for a change.”